RedisGears/RedisGears/docs/redisai.md

 `def scriptRunnerAddInput(script_runner: PyScriptRunner, tensor: PyTensor, name: str) -> long`

 Append an input tensor to a script's execution context.
-The inputs number and order should match the expected order in the underline script entry point function signature.
+The inputs number and order should match the expected order in the underlying script entrypoint function signature.

 * _script_runner_ - a `PyScriptRunner` object that was created using `createScriptRunner` call
 * _tensor_ - a `PyTensor` object that represents the input tensor to append to the script input list